nastassia-martin/star-wars-clone/src/notes.md

-to do:
+to do: 7/6/23
 PAGES:-

-- NotFound Page
+- NotFound Page ✅
+- Films ✅
-- Search Page
+- Films/:1
+- move Container for /films to Component?

+PAGES

 - Characters
-- Films